Estimating Black Hole Spin from AGN SED Fitting: The Impact of General-Relativistic Ray Tracing: The coronal solid angle

 \subsection{The 2D solid angle}

 In 2 dimensions the visibility of corona, as seen from the disc, is:

 where the factor 2 comes from the disc having two sides, $\cos(\gamma)/0.5$ is the disc visibility at radius $R$ for an observer at inclination $\gamma$, and $\sin(\theta)$ comes from the definition of the solid angle.
-We stress here that $\theta$ is measured from the x-axis up towards the z-axis, unlike the standard definitions.
+Note that the factor 0.5 in the disc visibility comes from results of radiative transfer through a photosphere simulations that show the emission is more or less isotropic for inclinations $i < 60$\,deg \citep{Davis11}.
+Hence we normalise all disc emission by $\cos(i)/\cos(60)$, as also done in \citet{Done13} and \citet{Kubota18}.
+We also stress here that $\theta$ is measured from the x-axis up towards the z-axis, unlike the standard definitions.
 This can be thought of as simply rotating the standard coordinate system (where $\theta$ is measured from the z-axis) by $\pi/2$, and is chosen because it makes the derivation simpler.

 From Fig.\,\ref{fig:corona_solid} we see that $\gamma = \pi/2 - \theta$, and so we can write $\cos(\gamma) = \sin(\theta)$.
 Eqn.
 C2 now becomes:

 Solving the above integral, and dividing by $2\pi$, we arrive at Eqn.
 C1.